mtpereira/backshop-ansible-101/slides/md/slides.md

   - 2 roles: `ruby` and `deploy`
   - Playbook is now much simpler
-  - Now we can copy this roles and use them on other playbooks
+  - Now we can copy these roles and reuse them on other playbooks

 Note:
 Run `ansible-playbook -i ../inventory playbook.yml